 Once you finish your workout, get in front of a mirror (preferably not in front of the dumbbell rack) and start posing.
-Do some of the primary poses, spend a bit of time admiring your gains, and call it a day.
+Do some primary poses, spend time admiring your gains, and call it a day.
 As little as five to ten minutes of posing practice a few times per week can make a massive difference in the long run.

-6. Knowing what your strengths are and use them to your advantage
+6. Knowing what your strengths are and using them to your advantage

 Let’s face it:

 Whatever your strengths are, recognize them and use them to your advantage.
 Begin by taking a good hard look at your physique.
-Make videos and photos, do different poses, and look at yourself in the mirror.
-Asking for opinions here and there is also a good idea, as we often don’t look at ourselves as objectively as we should.
+Make videos and photos, pose differently, and look at yourself in the mirror.
+Asking for opinions here and there is also a good idea, as we often don’t look at ourselves objectively as we should.

-Once you have a firm grasp on what your strengths are, emphasize them in your posing.
+Once you have a firm grasp on your strengths, emphasize them in your posing.
 Remember: it’s not just about having the best physique; it’s also about presenting yours in the best way possible.

 7. Continue to work on improving your weaknesses

-Aside from recognizing your strengths and using them to your advantage, you should also be as objective as possible and work on improving your weaknesses.
+Aside from recognizing your strengths and using them to your advantage, you should also be as objective as possible and improve your weaknesses.
 As a person bodybuilds for some years and trains their entire body in a balanced manner, they typically notice something:

-To become a successful bodybuilder, you need to recognize your weak points and work on improving them.
-Do more work on them in the offseason and train them more frequently throughout the week.
+To become a successful bodybuilder, you must recognize and improve your weak points.
+Then, do more work on them in the offseason and train them more frequently throughout the week.